timolinn/joncalhoun-dl/README.md

      [courses.calhoun.io]: fetching data from https://courses.calhoun.io/courses/cor_gophercises...
 ```

-Resumes from where it stopped should you experience network interruption.
+Video downloads **resumes** from where it stopped, so should you experience network interruption nothing to worry about just make sure the output directory remains the same.

 ### Command [OPTIONS]